rcmtcristian/RCMT-Blog/posts/Demystifying-Data-Structures.md

 ### The Big Picture

 Now that we got the base essentials out of the way. we can look further into the horizon and take a gander at some of the most important Algos there are.
 The main goal of an algorithm is to take in input, process it and provide an output that is expected.
 Algorithms can be classified based on the time and space complexity, the technique used for solving the problem, and the type of problem it solves.
-Examples of algorithm are sorting, searching, graph traversals, string manipulations, mathematical operations, and many more.
+Examples of algorithms are sorting, searching, graph traversals, string manipulations, mathematical operations, and many more.

 ### Algorithms we will be talking about